Home Page > > Recipes > Cocktail Recipes > Perfect Cosmopolitan Cocktail Recipe

-Perfect Cosmopolitan Cockail Recipe
+Perfect Cosmopolitan Cocktail

-Not overly sweet or too tart, our cosmopolitan cocktail recipe is perfect to shake up for one or even prepare in advance for a crowd.
 While there are many variations, ours comes from what we (and most of our friends) keep stocked in our pantry.
-Good vodka, triple sec (although you could use Cointreau) and fresh lime.
+Good vodka, triple sec (we like to use Cointreau) and fresh lime.
 A twist of sweet fragrant orange peel and you’re set.

 When choosing the vodka, go for something mid to high range.
 We’ll usually stock Stolichnaya or “Stoli,” but use what you know you enjoy.
 The other thing to remember, here is to use fresh lime juice – not the bottled stuff.
 We realize it’s a little more work, but the taste is so much better.